- What does Flutter provide?

 On iOS, a release IPA of the same app has a download size of 10.8 MB on an iPhone X, as reported by Apple’s App Store Connect.
 The IPA is larger than the APK mainly because Apple encrypts binaries within the IPA, making the compression less efficient (see the iOS App Store Specific Considerations section of Apple’s QA1795).

 Of course, YMMV, and we recommend that you measure your own app.
-To measure an

-Android app, run
+To measure an Android app, run

-flutter build apk and load the APK
+flutter build apk (using the new

 build/app/outputs/apk/release/app-release.apk) into Android Studio

-(instructions) for a
+(instructions) for a detailed size report.

-obtain the size report from there.
+(instructions) and obtain the size report from there.

 What kind of app performance can I expect?

 You can expect excellent performance.
 Flutter is designed to help developers easily achieve a constant 60fps.
-Flutter apps run via natively compiled code – no interpreters are involved.
+Flutter apps run via natively compiled code—no interpreters are involved.
 This means Flutter apps start quickly.

 What kind of developer cycles can I expect?
 How long between edit and refresh?